GoogleCloudPlatform/marketplace-k8s-app-tools/docs/schema.md

 The schema file provides the following:
 - Information about the current release, such as its release version, release notes, etc.
-- A declaration of all images used by the app.
+- A declaration and parameterization of all images used by the app.
 These images must be explicitly declared for security scanning, open source compliance, and republishing to the Google Cloud Marketplace Google Container Registry (GCR).
+  They must be accepted as parameters because their final locations will only be known at the time of deployment.
 - The parameters that users can customize when they deploy the app, and how they are rendered in the deployment configuration UI.
 - Cluster constraints and requirements, such as the minimum required version of